vaughnteegarden/slate/source/index.html.md

 3. Add the framework target to the Embedded Binaries section by clicking the Add icon, and picking the framework file you downloaded.
 Do not drag in the framework from Finder. <br/><img src="images/add-framework.png" style="margin:6px 0; border:1px solid #333;"><br/><br/>
 4. Select your framework from the list of binaries that can be embedded.

+TODO: verify instructions with Marcos
+TODO: do we need to import anythinng per file, or otherwise set up the framework in code to use it?
+Marcos

 ## Set up the SDK - Android

-Android Studio is the target IDE for these instructions.
+**Android Studio** is the target IDE for these instructions.

 The Android SDK is distributed as an .aar library.
 This makes it easy to import Rezolve capabilities into your app.
 The steps are as follows: